kavyavasudevan04/Ideal-Sampling/README.md

 # EX-01
-# Write a simple Ideal sampling program using Python.
+# Write a simple Ideal sampling program using Python

 # Aim